lkuper/CMPS290S-2018-09/_posts/2018-11-17-time-is-partial-or-why-do-distributed-consistency-models-and-weak-memory-models-look-so-similar-anyway.md

 by Sohum Banerjea ⋅ edited by Aldrin Montana and Lindsey Kuper

 > There's only one hard problem in computer science: recognising that cache invalidation
 > errors are misnamed.
-They're just off-by-one errors in the time domain.
+They're just off-by-one errors in the time domain.<br />
 > -- Unknown

 Time is weird.